 Internal Decorations

 Repair Category 1

-Notes Redecoration may be required in accordance with personal taste.
+Notes Textured finishes may contain Asbestos based materials and checks should be made prior to disturbance.
+See information on Asbestos in the limitations of inspection section above.
+Redecoration may be required in accordance with personal taste.